42-AI/bootcamp_machine-learning/day02/ex12/ex12_interlude.md

-# Plotting curves with matplotlib
+# Interlude - Plotting Curves With Matplotlib

 We asked you to plot straight lines in the day00.
-Now you are working with polynomial models, the results are not straight lines but curves.
+Now you are working with polynomial models, the hypothesis functions are not straight lines, but curves.
-Plotting curves is a bit more tricky, because if you do not have enough data point, you will get an ugly succession of little straight lines instead of a curve.
+Plotting curves is a bit more tricky, because if you do not have enough data point, you will get an ugly broken line instead of a smooth curve.
-Here is a way to do it.
+Here's a way to do it.

-Lets begin with a simple dataset:
+Let's begin with a simple dataset:

 ```python
 import numpy as np